Kentik - Network Observability

 Synthetic Monitoring / Synthetic Transaction Monitoring (STM)

-Synthetic monitoring can also be used to understand the performance of a website or web application in terms of specific user interactions with that site.
+Synthetic monitoring can also be used to understand a website’s or web application’s performance in terms of specific user interactions with that site.
 This type of Digital Experience Monitoring is often termed “Synthetic Transaction Monitoring”.
-Learn more about these techniques in our Kentipedia article, “What is Sythetic Transaction Monitoring (STM)?”.
+Learn more about these techniques in our Kentipedia article, “What is Synthetic Transaction Monitoring (STM)?”.

 Endpoint Monitoring